-The markets for our products change rapidly and demand for new products is difficult to predict.
+The markets for our products change rapidly and demand for new products is difficult to predict and may affect our ability to commercialize our solutions.

 The markets for our products are characterized by rapidly changing technology and evolving industry standards.
 For example, the migration to higher line rate Ethernet solutions, the adaptation of new bus interfaces and increased use of emerging technologies such as Cloud, Virtualization, NFV, SD-WAN and SDN, cause some of our customers to demand such new products and technologies.
 In the event that such customers decide to begin using new technologies, we may not be able to develop products for the new technologies in a timely manner.
 Such customers may also select competing products despite our ability to develop products incorporating new technologies.
-For example, with the shift towards running applications in the Cloud we anticipate that the demand will grow for add-on adapters and products which address the challenges presented by the Cloud, such as switch in every server, hardware acceleration, power, heat and space limitations in such environments which increase the need for essential building blocks in generic servers, which can potentially be served by our products.
-Another example is related to the NFV and SD-WAN market sectors, in which our virtualized CPE ('vCPE') and CPE solutions may have significant demand.
-However, there is no assurance that our customers will buy such CPE products from us or that we will be able to generate significant sales in these areas or other areas in which we operate.
-Consequently, we may suffer from reduced sales to such customers and accumulate unusable inventory which can be used only with older technologies.
+For example, with the shift towards running applications in the Cloud we anticipate that the demand will grow for add-on adapters and products which address the challenges presented by the Cloud, such as switch in every server, hardware acceleration, power, heat and space limitations in such environments, which increase the need for essential building blocks in generic servers, which can potentially be served by our products.
+Another example is related to the NFV and SD-WAN market sectors, in which our CPE (as defined below) solutions may have significant demand.
+While we have announced the securing of several Design Wins relating to our CPE solutions in recent years, there is no assurance that our customers will continue to buy such CPE products from us or that we will be able to generate significant sales in these areas in the long run.
+If we do not generate significant sales in these areas we may accumulate unusable inventory which can be used only with older technologies.
 We intend to continue investing in product and technology development.
-Although we have recorded growing sales of our line of products, there can be no assurance that we will continue to be successful in the marketing of our current products and in developing, manufacturing and marketing enhanced and new products in a timely manner.
-Any decrease in the price of, or demand for, any of our products or solutions could have a material adverse effect on our business,
+Although we have recorded growing sales of our line of products in recent years, there can be no assurance that we will continue to be successful in the marketing of our current products and in developing, manufacturing and marketing enhanced and new products in a timely manner.
+Any decrease in the price of, or demand f